gazoodle/geckolib/README.md

    features that I don't have
  - Sometimes in.touch2 doesn't report back to this library resulting in missing changes
+ - Deal with this:
+     UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds
  - Reset method to GeckoReponse class to handle retries in GeckoGetStatus class
- - Add mechanism to locate a spa in the manager class based on it's identifier
+ - Add mechanism to locate a spa in the locator class based on it's identifier
  - Set worker threads to daemon mode
  - Re-structure for better lifetime management and easier clienting
- - Merged PR from dukey32123 supplying waterfall constants ... need to find key code too.
+ - Merged PR from dukey32123 supplying waterfall constants ... need to find keypad code too.
  - flake8 and black formatting and tidy-up
+ - Observable added to propagate change notification so we can be cliented as a local-push integration in Home Assistant
+ - Moved all the functionality out of client.py and put it into GeckoShell class

 ## Done/Fixed in 0.3.10
  - Try upload to PiPY